ckrichardson/declarative-angular/README.md

-# TemplateDrivenForms
+# Declarative Angular

-This is a demo To-Do list to experiment with template driven forms and validation in Angular
+This is a demo To-Do list to experiment with declarative, template driven forms in Angular

 ## Development server